etherealgemini/OCE_iGEM_Modeling/README.md

 2. Simulate the growth rate of E. coli, without algae.
 3. Get the optimal ratio of different components in co-culture system.
 4. Add more constraint, push it to the real case.

+## Useful things

+[2020 iGEM Team: UCL (gold medal)](https://2020.igem.org/Team:UCL/Contribution#4) - They serves some useful tips on how to implement FBA and a related toolbox COBRA.
+Besides, there are some tips about wiki development and scientific drawing.

+[BiGG database](http://bigg.ucsd.edu/) - A frequently used database when playing with COBRA.
+It collect models, reactions, metabolites and genes informations, and more importantly, almost all components in COBRA are consist with those in this database.
+Well, which means if you cannot find the target in here, you may need to define it manually and add it into your own model.

+[Microbe-microbe interaction in COBRA](https://github.com/opencobra/COBRA.tutorials/tree/master/analysis/microbeMicrobeInteractions) - Amazing.
+This is an official tutorial of studying microbe-microbe interaction with COBRA.
+Actually it contains all tutorials, just return to its home page.